TravorLZH/cppstuff/README.md

 1. Check if G is close enough to the input/G

 1. Return G if true, otherwise goto 1

+* **binarysearch**: An implementation of searching node in an array with least comparisons.

 ## Structures